HMate/vs-prince/docs/architecture.md

         much for my use case.
 - Puppeteer - Its seems to not support VsCode
 - Cypress - ?
 Seems too heavyweight

+## Building

+in short for development:
+- run `npm run link-pyprince`
+- run `npm run compile`

+for production package:
+- run `npm run package`

+Two ways to compile ts to js: run tsc or webpack.
+Because we do a bunch of different kind of bundling, css transpiling, etc we use webpack.
+For ui-tests we currently use tsc, because it was easier to set up with ts-node.
+Later this may need to be changed to webpack too.

+The codebase uses ESM style import-export (because that is given by typescript), but compiles to CommonJS style require imports, because that is recommended by VSCode.
+For ts-node we do the conversion to commonjs in tsconfig.
+In webpack we do it in the last step in node-extension.webpack.config.js.
+Before that the tsconfig still compiles the ts files into js files with esm imports.
+Why?
+I'm not sure, but is works for now.